 Struthers and Mrowicki have been singing together since 2004 and will be sharing songs from a work-in-progress celebrating the soothing spirit in music.
 "Songs to Light the Way" adds to a growing body of music through the ages that hopes to help, entertain, and lead the listener on their way forward in life.
 With gentle guitar rhythms, soaring harmonies and lyrics, the duo’s music attempts to round out the rough edges in life, creating a quiet, deep pool outside life’s whitewater.

 Peters blends all his formative experiences into a musical approach that includes many different styles.
 He is flexible enough to play instrumental dinner music one day and jazz-rock with his trio the next.
-His writing style is similarly broad, with modern groove numbers interspersed with more traditional finger-picked tunes and a few rockers thrown in.

 According to Charlotte Gifford, a member of the Westminster group, the choir will sing songs in the shape note, folk, swing and church traditions.
 Each of its singers has experience as a member of another musical group such as House Blend, the Blanche Moyse Chorale or the Brattleboro Concert Choir.

 More than 60 volunteers provide some kind of support to the shelter, including staying overnight, bringing in meals, laundering, cleaning, donating furniture, providing supplies or helping with the fundraising concert.